 I help writers feel confident and ready to reveal the brilliancy of their words.

 My collection of poetry, Galaxy, was published by Anvil Press and won SFU's First Book Competition and I am an editor with Room magazine.

-I know from coaching more than 150 (and counting) writers that it might feel easier for you to let those pages languish in a drawer, succumbing to the forces of overwhelm and stuck.
+I know from coaching hundreds of writers that it might feel easier for you to let those pages languish in a drawer, succumbing to the forces of overwhelm and stuck.
 Yet, it's the intimate connection with readers who cherish our words that affirms our soul.
 (So what's easier, really?
 Soul denying?)

 I'm someone who loses track of time when I talk with another writer—these days that's often live, online.

 I believe the world needs your writing.
 Yes, yours.
 If you're called to create words on a page—whether you believe they are literary or not (and who gets to tell you they aren't?)—and you want to connect with editors, readers who really get you, but you just need a guide to help you share your writing and prepare to shine, I would love to connect.
 Sign up below.

 And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.